 Don’t include your mailing address on your resume.
 Employers are never going to respond to your job application by mail, so why would they need a physical address?
 An email address and phone number should suffice.

 Use a local phone number.
 If you know you are moving to a new region, consider acquiring a cell phone number in that area code ahead of time so that you can apply for jobs from a local number.
 Although this matters less and less as regions adopt new area codes to meet demand, and people retain their cell phone numbers when they change regions.
-I have had an area code from a different city from where I now live for the past three years, simply because I kept my same number when I moved.
+I have had an area code from a different city from where I now live for the past three years, simply because I kept the same number when I moved.

 Address relocation in your resume cover letter.
 Your recent work history, education, and other details in your resume will likely offer some indication to potential employers that you have not been working in their city recently.
 You can head off any concerns hiring managers might have about expenses or your availability by addressing them right off the top.
 Use the opening paragraph of your resume – usually reserved for a career or skills summary – to mention that you are relocating to the area of the job.